What Are the Best Family Travel Tips for Stress-Free Trips?

 5. Use Points and Travel Hacks

-We put all expenses on a travel rewards card.
-Flights, subscriptions, groceries—you name it.
+We put all our expenses on a travel rewards card.
+Flights, subscriptions, groceries, you name it.
 Then we use points to book hotel nights, upgrades, or even full-on flights.
+Even one or two free nights per trip adds up fast over a year.

-- American Express Membership Rewards: High value if you travel internationally.
+American Express Membership Rewards: High value if you travel internationally.
 Transfers to partners like Delta, Air France, and Marriott.
-We have had the AMEX Gold for years.
+We’ve had the AMEX Gold for years.

 6. Upgrade or Connect Suites for Extra Space